Keeping your chickens cool in the summer is more important than winter care.

 Even though they’re farm animals, chickens are still vulnerable to heat stroke and other problems brought on by the hot temperatures.
-Chickens struggle more when the temperatures soar than when they dip down.
+Backyard chickens struggle more when the summer heat soar than when they dip down.

 As responsible chicken owners, you need to learn how to keep your chickens cool and how to identify signs of heatstroke in your flock.
-If you live in an area that always has hot weather, you also will want to pick chicken breeds that tolerate the heat better than others.
+If you live in an area with hot weather, you will also want to pick chicken breeds that tolerate the heat better than others.

 Signs of Heat Stroke in Chickens